sqjin/CellChat/README.md

 </p>

 ## Update
-May 07, 2022 (Version 1.4.0)
+Aug 06, 2022 (Version 1.5.0)

-We recently utilized CellChat to study the aging-induced signaling changes and thus updated some functions for better interpreting the inferred cell-cell communication.
+We have now presented our comparison framework for systematically detecting dysregulated cell-cell communication across biological conditions, and then utilized it to study the aging-induced signaling changes during skin wound healing.
+Our results not only present general communication rules and signaling mechanisms in wound healing associated with aging, but also provide a paradigm for other researchers to study cell-cell communication in other contexts.
+Please check out [our paper (Vu#, Jin#, Sun# et al., Cell Reports, 2022)](https://doi.org/10.1016/j.celrep.2022.111155) for the detailed methods and applications.

 For the version history and detailed important changes, please see the [NEWS file](https://github.com/sqjin/CellChat/blob/master/NEWS.md).

 ## Capabilities